ksu-cs-textbooks/cis400/content/B-git-and-github/10-feature-branches.md

 $ git branch
 ```

-This will list all local branches, and the currenlty checked out one will have an astrisk next to it (*).
+This will list all local branches, and the currently checked out one will have an astrisk next to it (*).
 {{% /notice %}}

 ### Pulling a Remote Feature Branch to Another Local Machine